 What a Mini-Split Is and How It Works

 A mini-split system consists of two major components: an outdoor compressor/condenser and an indoor air-handling device.
-They are linked by a conduit containing the power cable, refrigerant tubing, suction tubing and a condensate drain.
+These are linked by a conduit containing the power cable, refrigerant tubing, suction tubing and a condensate drain.

 Mini-Split vs. Central Air